Skip to content

 issues.next_issue

 Selection behavior for ll-issues next-issue / next-issues.
 Picks which issue (or ranked list) the commands return.
-The default confidence_first preset is byte-identical to the legacy hardcoded ordering, so existing projects see no change until they opt in.
+The default confidence_first preset is byte-identical to the legacy hardcoded ordering; the default dependency filter (ENH-2436) now skips issues with unresolved blockers unless --include-blocked is passed.
+See the CLI reference for the flag.

 Key Default Description